German Tax System Explained

 Income Tax (Einkommensteuer)

-The biggest one for most residents is the Einkommensteuer, or german income tax.
+The biggest one for most residents is the Einkommensteuer, or personal income tax.
 It applies to your salary, freelance income, rental income, and most other earnings.
-Germany uses a progressive rate system, meaning the more you earn, the higher the percentage you pay on the upper portion of your income.
-In 2026, the basic tax-free allowance (Grundfreibetrag) sits at €12,096 per year for individuals.
-Anything below that is not taxed at all.
+Germany uses a progressive rate system, meaning the more you earn, the higher the percentage applied to the upper portion of your income.
+Not a flat rate on everything.
+A sliding scale that increases as your income climbs.

-The rate starts at around 14% just above the threshold and climbs to 42% for higher earners.
-Above €277,826 in annual income, a 45% rate kicks in, sometimes called the Reichensteuer.
-For a detailed breakdown of einkommensteuer deutschland and how the tax brackets apply to your situation, the other sections of this article cover the rates in full.
-What matters here is understanding that this is your core tax obligation, and nearly everything else layers on top of it.
+In 2026, the Grundfreibetrag (basic personal tax-free allowance) sits at €12,096 per year for individuals.
+Anything below that threshold is not taxed at all.
+The marginal rate starts at roughly 14% just above that point and rises steadily to 42% for higher earners.
+Above €277,826 in annual income, a 45% rate applies.
+This is sometimes called the Reichensteuer, literally the “wealth tax,” though the name is informal rather than official.
+The other sections of this article cover the exact bracket thresholds in full.
+What matters here is that Einkommensteuer is your core tax obligation, and nearly everything else layers on top of it.

 📑